-Our microscopes form the platform for complete ophthalmology imaging and workflow solutions by seamlessly integrating advanced imaging technologies such as Optical Coherence Tomography (OCT) , IOL positioning guidance, and high definition 3D or 2D display and documentation.
+Leica ophthalmology microscopes form the platform for complete ophthalmology imaging and workflow solutions by seamlessly integrating advanced imaging technologies, such as Optical Coherence Tomography (OCT) and high-definition display and documentation features.

 Filter by Area of Application